joffrey-bion/krossbow/docs/stomp/getting-started.md

 ```

 Check out the [web socket client table](../index.md#web-socket-clients-target-support) to help you choose.
-We recommend the built-in client adapters if they cover the Kotlin targets you need to support, it order to limit 3rd
+We recommend the built-in client adapters if they cover the Kotlin targets you need to support, in order to limit 3rd
 party dependencies.
 Otherwise, Ktor is a good choice if you don't have special needs like SockJS.